alimness/sabbath-school-resources/src/en/aij/2025-00-bb-pb/part-2/09-the-sabbath-school-lessons/09-01-lesson-one-creation.md

 Fishy, fishy, swishy swish!\
 (repeat)

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-07-fishy.mp3] Fishy, Fishy {"credits":[{"key":"Writer","value":"Janet Sage"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-07-fishy.mp3] Fishy, Fishy {"credits":[{"key":"Writer","value":"Janet Sage"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"title": "Credits","copyright":"Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
 From Little Voices Praise Him, #161.
 Used by permission."}

 **^[ANIMALS]({"style":{"text":{"color": "#a65726"}}})**\
 Make the sound of an animal (for example, cat) and ask where the animal sound is coming from.
 Look under a box or in a bag to reveal a toy animal.
 Say: **God made the animals.
 He made big animals . . . and little animals.**